Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/scenemanagement/using-networkscenemanager.md

   - For this example we would return false any time `VerifySceneBeforeLoading` was invoked with the scene name "WorldCollisionGeometry".

  :::caution
- This only works under the scenario where the dynamically generated scene is a server-host side only scene unless you write server-side code that sends enough information to a newly connected client to replicate the dynamically generated scene via RPC, a custom message, a `NetowrkVariable`, or an in-scene placed NetworkObject that is in a scene, other than the dynamically generated one, and contains a `NetworkBehaviour` component with an overridden `OnSynchronize` method that includes additional serializatoin information about how to construct the dynamically generated scene.
+ This only works under the scenario where the dynamically generated scene is a server-host side only scene unless you write server-side code that sends enough information to a newly connected client to replicate the dynamically generated scene via RPC, a custom message, a `NetowrkVariable`, or an in-scene placed NetworkObject that is in a scene, other than the dynamically generated one, and has a `NetworkBehaviour` component with an overridden `OnSynchronize` method that includes additional serializatoin information about how to construct the dynamically generated scene.
 The limitation on this approach is that the scene should not contain already spawned `NetworkObject`s as those won't get automatically synchronized when a client first connects.
  :::

 ### What Next?